 I'm Dawn, a Chicago-area writer who drafts legal opinions by day and fiction in all the moments in between making soup, observing rabbits, going on adventures with my family, and taking Jim the Dog to visit his dog park fan club.
-My work has appeared in Hypertext Review and the Bryant Literary Review and is forthcoming in Apricity Press.
+My work has appeared in Hypertext Magazine, the Bryant Literary Review, and Apricity Press.
+It is forthcoming in Allium, A Journal of Poetry & Prose and Scavengers Literary Magazine.

-I'm currently at work on my first novel, a magical realism coming-of-age story for grown-ass women.
-And I'm taking mad notes for a legal thriller set in 1940s Chicago featuring a prosecutor-turned-copycat killer and the plucky journalista who brings him down.
+I'm currently at work on two novels (where are my fellow multitaskers?), a magical realism coming-of-age story for grown-ass women and a legal thriller set in 1940s Chicago featuring a prosecutor-turned-copycat killer and the plucky journalista who brings him down.

 " It is discovered that there are tiny black catfish in the cenote.
 The girl sees them first.
 Arms flung lavishly around her father’s neck, she pauses and says, matter-of-factly, “Daddy, there are lots of little fishes in here.”